 What’s Included in a Grant

-The grant program includes a free home care consultation so you can learn more about how these services can benefit your loved one (and you, as a family caregiver!).
-Alzheimer’s care services funded through the grant program will be delivered by a highly skilled and trained Home Instead CAREGiverSM.
+The grant program includes a free home care consultation so you can learn more about how these services can benefit your loved one (and you, as a family Care Professional!).
+Alzheimer’s care services funded through the grant program will be delivered by a highly skilled and trained Home Instead Care Professional.
 Here are a few of the many ways professional in-home Alzheimer’s care can benefit your loved one:

 • Allows the senior to remain safe at home